MICHIGAN STATE FAIR

 What are the height requirements for rides?

 Arnold Amusements partners with the Michigan State Fair to operate the rides on the carnival midway as well as inside the event hall.
 Please see HERE for a list of their rides and height restrictions.
 Note that some rides require a paid adult rider for children under a certain height.
 All children, regardless of age or height, must have an ultimate wristband or tickets to ride a ride.
-We recommend referring to this list prior to determining whether to purchase your small child an ultimate band or pay for rides individually.
+We recommend referring to this list prior to determining whether to purchase your small child an Ultimate Admission or pay for rides individually.

 Are wheelchairs, scooters, strollers or wagons available for rent at the Michigan State Fair?